-In this step by step guide you will find instructions on how to put your Mac in macOS Recovery mode.
+In this step by step guide we show you how you can enter Recovery mode on Intel Macs.
 By performing these steps you will be able to start up your Mac from macOS Recovery.

-If you want to know how to get started and recover your Mac from software issues read this post till the end:
+If you want to know how to get started and recover your Mac from software issues read this post till the end.
+By the end of this guide you will be able to put Intel Mac in Recovery mode.

-In order to start up from macOS Recovery, follow the steps below:
+In order to start up from macOS Recovery on Intel Macs, follow the steps below.

 - Turn on your Mac and then press and hold both Command (⌘) and R keys.